VirgilSecurity/virgil-sdk-php/docs/get-started/encrypted-storage.md

 ### Transmit the Cards to Your Server

-Next, you must serialize and transmit this Card to your server, where you will Approve & Publish Users' Cards.
+Next, you must serialize and transmit this Card to your server, where you will approve & publish Users' Cards.

 ```php
 // export a Virgil Card to its string representation